kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

 * A derived class inherits from its base class.

 * The base part of the derived class MUST be initialized BEFORE the derived class initialized.
+  * This makes sense since the derived class might use base class information during its own initialization.

-* When a derived object is created
+* When a derived object is created, constructors are invoked in the following order:

   1. Base class constructor executes